Toga-fcb/iToolForYou/README.md

 > **Important:**
 > When you launch iToolForYou for the first time, or after deleting utilities like `libimobiledevice-utils`, `idevicerestore`, and others, you **must run option 7** (Install Dependencies) before using other features.
 > This ensures your system has all necessary tools installed.
+> Backup your data before using.
+I am not responsible for any data loss/damage.

 ### Required system packages (installed via option 7):